-We actively encourage the use of bicycles whenever possible and provide safe bicycle ‘parking’ spaces.
+We actively encourage the use of bicycles and provide a cycle to work scheme for our employees, providing safe bicycle parking spaces where possible.
 For those for whom this is not possible, we clearly outline the different public transport options available to staff and visitors to our offices.

 We are looking at options to switch our company van to more sustainable battery electric vehicles.
-We make business journeys only when necessary, traveling by train wherever we can - and will continue to do this even when we have an electric vehicle.
+We make business journeys only when necessary, travelling by train (nationally and internationally) wherever we can - and will continue to do this even when we have an electric vehicle.

 Although we can’t promise our suppliers are always perfect, wherever possible we select them based on their environmental and ethical credentials.
 Our strategy is to work with as many suppliers who are committed to making real improvements.